netlify/markdown-to-sanity/bin/blogs/2018-03-29-jamstack-architecture-on-netlify-how-do-identity-and-functions-work-together.md

   - tutorials
 tags:
   - popular
-  - tutorial
+  - Tutorial
-  - functions
+  - Functions
-  - identity
+  - Identity
-  - serverless
+  - Serverless
 format: blog
 description: >-
   Take a deeper look at how to use Netlify Functions together